shaovoon/cpp_show_callstack/README.md

+# Two C++ Exception Classes with Callstack

+I developed two C++ exception classes that could tremendously help troubleshoot customer problems not reproducible on the developer's system and a common function is called and you do not know its caller because they are numerous.
+The customer must be given an executable and a pdb built with that executable to get the correct call stack.
+A pdb file contains the debug symbols.
+You cannot give a pdb built later from the same code.
+When we build the executable, every function is given an address offset.
+The pdb is based on those offsets.
+When the binary is built again, the offsets change.
+In short, the pdb's function offsets have to match the executable.

+The first class is based on cross-platform C++23 while the second one is based on C++03 and Windows API, therefore is for the Windows platform only.

 ## C++23 Exception Class with Callstack

 C++23 Standard ratified this year has introduced a `stacktrace` class that retrieves the call stack trace.
 The `stacktrace` can aid in troubleshooting during exceptions.
 Therefore I derived `Cpp23ExceptionWithCallstack` from `std::runtime_error` and added `stacktrace` as a member to get the trace information.
 My `stacktrace` usage heavily relies on Stephan T. Lavavej’s [Godbolt example](https://godbolt.org/z/MWfxKj43a).